 And the benefits are compounding.
 Automated emails, such as personalized campaigns, have click-through rates over 152% higher than non-automated campaigns.
 So, all in all, a giveaway is a long-lasting gold mine for someone who wants to build up their list, offering rewards both in the here and now and the there and then.

 But just how much of a gold mine?
 Josh Earl hit the equivalent of the California Gold Rush when he offered a premium code editor, Sublime Text, as part of a giveaway.
-His list exploded by 3,418% in 11 days.
+His list exploded by 3,418% in 11 days (suggested reading: 10 Free HTML Editors on the Market for WordPress Developers and Advanced Users).

 This simple giveaway didn’t just beef up his email list, either.
 It helped his site bypass over 2,000,000 competitors and claimed the 49,137th slot in Alexa’s global site rankings.
 Still not convinced?
 There’s more.